malenkiki/slug/README.md

 echo $s; // "genius-huh"
 ```

+### History

-By default, Slug use history, if a generated slug is already present, then add number with increment to it:
+By default, Slug use history into running script context, if a generated slug is already present, then add number with increment to it:

 ```php
 use \Malenki\Slug;